 Nipple reconstruction is often intended for women who have lost one or both nipples to a mastectomy or lumpectomy, and may be performed at the time of breast reconstruction, or as a follow-up procedure.
-Nipple reconstruction has also been used to benefit post-burn victims.
+Nipple reconstruction has also been used to benefit recovering burn victims.
+This procedure can be a key component on the road to recovery, as it is to many of the New Jersey nipple reconstruction patients who elect for the procedure, because a breast can feel incomplete or artificial without a noticeable and natural-looking nipple.

 The nipple shape is created with a flap of skin on the reconstructed breast.
-For reconstruction of the areola, skin is either taken from other body parts and grafted, or more commonly, the areola is made from the tissue used for the breast reconstruction.
-Once healing is complete, the area is tattooed to match the natural areola.
-There are several methods of reconstructing the nipple-areolar complex – the best method for you will be determined by your body shape, your breast tissue, and the goals you and Dr. Loghmanee or Dr. Cerio discuss.
+For reconstruction of the areola, skin is either taken from other body parts and grafted, or, more commonly, the areola is made from the tissue used for the breast reconstruction.
+Once healing is complete, the area is tattooed to approximate a match to the natural areola.
+There are several methods of reconstructing the nipple-areolar complex.
+Your body shape, your breast tissue, and your goals will determine the best technique for your procedure.
+The team at East Coast Advanced Plastic Surgery is always ready to meet with you to discuss your procedure, so don’t hesitate to contact our Englewood, Hoboken, or Ridgewood locations to get the process started.

 - You are in good physical condition